 Pittsburgh Lesbian Correspondents was established in December 2005 as an outgrowth from various radio appearances founder Sue Kerr made as Pittsburgh’s “unofficial lesbian correspondent.”
 Her original intent was to promote the positive things happening in Pittsburgh’s LGBTQ community – specifically focusing on media coverage and the letters to the editor submitted to regional papers.

-Sue was born and raised in Pittsburgh, the daughter of five generations of steelworkers.
+Sue was born and raised in Pittsburgh, technically in West Mifflin right next to Century III Mall – may she rest in peace.
 She received her BA in Political Science from Marymount University and an MSW from the University of Pittsburgh.
 She is a fierce believer in the intersection of social justice and LGBTQ advocacy.

 In 2011, the Pittsburgh Post-Gazette invites Sue and her partner, Laura, to submit a response to homophobic slurs used by the Pittsburgh Steelers’ James Harrison in an interview with a national men’s magazine.
 Sue has also been a guest discussing LGBT issues on local talk radio programs as well as sought out for background information and comment by local print media.
 She has written for the Pittsburgh PrideGuide and was the host of Pittsburgh’s first lesbian podcast, Sister Shout.